LegumeFederation/cmap-js/README.md

 ```
 IMPORTANT NOTE:
 The build process used to build cmap-js has been known to fail under node v9.x.x.
-It is reccomended that until
+It is suggested that until the problem is fixed, to use the current LTS branch,
-the problem is fixed, to use the current LTS branch, v8.11.3 when building the software.
-If you haven't already, a version manager such as nvm (https://github.com/creationix/nvm) or n (https://www.npmjs.com/package/n) is highly recommended when working with node.
+v8.11.3 when building the software.
+If you haven't already, a version manager such
+as nvm (https://github.com/creationix/nvm) or n (https://www.npmjs.com/package/n)
+is highly recommended when working with node.
 ```

 Prerequisite: `npm` is required so install [NodeJs](https://nodejs.org) if you